The secrets to incredible traffic that I've gleaned from four top rated Pinterest courses

 I love photography, but that being said, it's not something I want to do every single week.
 When I take my photos, I want to do them right.
 I use a professional DSLR (Canon Mark III), lighting equipment, and a tripod to take my photos.

 Then I import them to Lightroom to do a full edit of all of the pictures I take.
 All of this means that it is a pretty big ordeal and it's definitely a great task to batch every month.
-This is also the time when I do my next photoshoot for Sassy Styled Stock and upload them to the membership platform.

 I Create Content Upgrades And Other Freebies